★★★★★

 • You’re okay with higher costs and flexible repayment terms.

-Final Thoughts
+Final thoughts

 Residential and commercial mortgages serve distinct purposes.
-Residential options are perfect for homeownership, with lower rates and longer terms, while commercial mortgages cater to business needs, focusing on income potential with higher costs and shorter timelines.
+Residential options are perfect for homeownership, with lower mortgage rates and longer terms, while commercial mortgages cater to business needs, focusing on income potential with higher costs and shorter timelines.
 Understanding these differences is the first step to picking the right mortgage for you.

 Do you feel uncertain about where to begin?
 Chat with a mortgage broker or financial advisor; they’ll guide you through the options and tailor a solution to your circumstances.
 Whether it’s your forever home or a thriving business hub, the right mortgage can set you on the path to success.